celebrity

 "Katy Perry is an artist.
 Artists are emotional people.
 Emotions are what drive their talent," he said.

-Earlier this year, Justice Brigette Markovic ruled mostly in Taylor's favour and described the case as a "tale of two women, two teenage dreams and one name" in her ruling.
+In 2019, Justice Brigette Markovic ruled mostly in Taylor's favour and described the case as a "tale of two women, two teenage dreams and one name" in her ruling.

 Bet she was proud of that one.